UTME 2026: Full List of Nigeria’s Top 10 Most Selected Universities

 University of Port Harcourt

 University of Port Harcourt (UNIPORT) completes the top ten with 48,199 applicants, also representing 2.15 per cent of the total applications.
-UNIPORT’s appearance marks a return to the top 10 after failing to make the list between 2021 and 2025.
+The institution appeared in the top 10 in 2024 but was absent from the ranking in 2021, 2022, 2023, and 2025.

-2024 First-Class graduates: Nigerian universities ranked
+2024 first-class graduates: Nigerian universities ranked

-Previously, Legit.ng reported that Covenant University recorded the highest proportion of first-class graduates in 2024, with about 21% of students earning top honours, while UNIBEN produced the highest total number of first-class graduates.
+Earlier, Legit.ng reported that Covenant University recorded the highest proportion of first-class graduates in 2024, with about 21% of students earning top honours, while UNIBEN produced the highest total number of first-class graduates.

 Data showed that private universities recorded stronger first-class performance at about 17% compared to roughly 3% in public universities.